Garden of Bones

-"Garden of Bones" is the fourth episode of the second season of HBO's medieval fantasy television series Game of Thrones.
-The episode is written by Vanessa Taylor and directed by David Petrarca.
-It premiered on April 22, 2012.
+"Garden of Bones" is the fourth episode of the second season of HBO's medieval fantasy television series Game of Thrones, and the 14th overall.
+The episode was directed by David Petrarca, his directorial debut for the series, and was written by Vanessa Taylor.
+It first aired on April 22, 2012.

-The episode's title comes from a phrase used by Ser Jorah Mormont to describe the desert surrounding the city of Qarth to Daenerys.
+The episode's title comes from a phrase used by Ser Jorah Mormont to describe the desert surrounding the city of Qarth to Daenerys Targaryen.
+It received acclaim from critics, who praised the performances of Peter Dinklage and Michelle Fairley, as well as the episode's more dark and violent tone.
+At the 64th Primetime Emmy Awards, the episode won the award for Outstanding Art Direction for a Single-Camera Series, sharing the distinction with "The Ghost of Harrenhal" and "A Man Without Honor".

 Plot

 At Oxcross

 Robb defeats Lannister reinforcements in a night-time attack on the town of Oxcross in the Westerlands.
 His bannerman Lord Roose Bolton suggests flaying and interrogating the prisoners, but Robb insists on fair treatment.
 Robb encounters field nurse Talisa, and is impressed by her.

 In King's Landing

-After hearing of Robb's victory, Joffrey orders Sansa be publicly beaten, but Tyrion and Bronn defuse the situation.
+After hearing of Robb's victory, Joffrey orders Sansa Stark be publicly beaten, but Tyrion and Bronn defuse the situation.
 At Bronn's suggestion, Tyrion sends prostitutes Ros and Daisy to Joffrey, who forces Ros to beat Daisy as a message to Tyrion.

 Lancel informs Tyrion that Cersei has ordered Pycelle's release.
 Tyrion tells Lancel that he is aware of his affair with Cersei, but will keep the truth from Joffrey in exchange for Lancel spying on Cersei.